 Anne Blankenship grew up in the glorious Pacific Northwest and earned her BA at the University of Puget Sound.
 Before receiving a doctorate in American Religious History from UNC, she acquired an MA in Religion with a focus in the History of Christianity from Yale Divinity School.
 Her research investigates religious responses to injustice and relationships between national, racial and religious identities.
-Her first book, Christianity, Social Justice, and the World War II Japanese American Incarceration, reveals how the injustice transformed Asian American Christianity and challenged religious and racial boundaries in liberal American Christianity.
-Her next project examines religion and immigration in America.
+Her first book, Christianity, Social Justice, and the Japanese American Incarceration during World War II, reveals how the injustice transformed Asian American Christianity and challenged religious and racial boundaries in liberal American Christianity.
+Her current project examines religion and immigration in America.

 Areas of Interest

-Religion & Social Justice, Material Culture, Religion and the American West, Immigration, Civil Religion, Transpacific Studies
+Religion & Social Justice, Material Culture, Religion and the American West, Immigration, Civil Religion, Transpacific Studies, Pilgrimage

-Christianity, Social Justice, and the World War II Japanese American Incarceration.
-Chapel Hill: University of North Carolina Press, forthcoming.
+Christianity, Social Justice, and the Japanese American Incarceration during World War II.
+Chapel Hill: University of North Carolina Press, 2016.

 “Religion and the Japanese American Incarceration.”
 Religion Compass 8:10 (Oct 2014): 317-325.